jsduenass/Google_IT_support/content/troubleshooting.md

 The following is a ticket system design to document the debugging proccess used when encountering errors and misconfigurations in a daily use.
 This system is intended for personal use and might struggle to scale for more complex organizations.
 Some of the issues this system does not take into account and lack the capabilities to deal with can be found [here]().

 ### Setting up the rules
 __Structure:__ Each ticket must have the following components: an identification code, a summary, an status and short description of the debuggin process.
-Some other components that become important in a complex organization but are not implemented in this particular system are the following: priority, date of filing, channel used to file, entity responsable, feed back and costumer satisfaction.
+Some other components that become important in a complex organization but are not implemented in this particular system are the following: priority, date of filing, channel used to file, entity responsable, comments, feed back and costumer satisfaction.

 __identification code__: is an numberic code that uniquely identifies each ticket filed, it is composed of two parts: The __category__ part, a four digit number each one  representing a level, inspired by the Dewey Decimal Classification system (DDC) would ticket and __id number__ and